 Although daily new cases have gone up slightly, this in itself should not be a cause for alarm, as the uptick is driven primarily by increased testing.

 As far as the Salvation Army is concerned, COVID-19 is both an unprecedented challenge and nothing new.

 With summer heat coming quickly, we asked last week for submissions from local greenthumbs to show us the most-loved Lebanon County home gardens.

 A roundup of the most recent blotters from local police departments.

-Here are the latest obituaries from around Lebanon County.
+Here are the latest real estate transfers recorded in Lebanon County.

 Butchers across the state, including Bur-Pak Family Foods, a butcher shop in Myerstown, Pennsylvania, are busier than expected right now, with Bur-Pak owner Nelson Burkholder saying he has a full schedule into September when he’s used to scheduling orders a week in advance.

 Lifeway Church, based out of the Lebanon Valley Mall, is resuming in-person services on Sunday, May 31.
 Pastor Jimmy Nimon said they are not requiring people to wear masks and will not be asking people to keep space between each other during the service.